MistyCommunity/Documentation/src/content/coding/using-local-skills/javascript-api.md

 Returns

-In a local skill, data returned by this command must be passed into a callback function to be processed and made available for use in your skill.
-See ["Get" Data Callbacks](../architecture/#-get-data-callbacks) for more information.

 * Status (integer) - Value 1 is an integer value where each bit is set to represent a different activity mode:
   1 - Idle
   2 - Exploring